 - Your name - The Audio Package you want (details available at www.sirius.com).
-Choose the Audio service you want based on the channels that you would like to receive. - Audio s/n please power up your Avidyne Remote Control and the s/n is located on the first screen. - Credit Card Information
+Choose the Audio service you want based on the channels that you would like to receive. - Audio s/n Power up your Avidyne Remote Control.
+The s/n is located on the first screen. - Credit Card Information